 Bus hotels or rolling hotels are custom-built buses initially used for tour operating, in which travelers are passengers by day and hotel guests by night.
 This concept originally developed in Germany back in 1945, was revamped by La Brigade du Voyage with their modern & chic converted school bus Natasha.

 The Travel Squad / La Brigade du Voyage

 Ready to hit the road!
-Starting from San Diego, La Brigade du Voyage undertook an international roadtrip of more than 29,000 miles on board of Natasha, throughout 15 countries of Latin and South America, and hosted on the way over 100 travelers willing to join this unique and exciting rolling adventure!
+Starting from San Diego, La Brigade du Voyage undertook an international roadtrip of more than 29,000 miles aboard Natasha, throughout 15 countries of Latin and South America, and along the way, hosted over 100 travelers willing to join this unique and exciting rolling adventure!

 For more pictures, visit their Facebook page: @Labrigadeduvoyage

-- how to fulfill a journey with new sensational and fun activities every single day, regardless of the location or the weather?
+- How to fulfill a journey with fun activities every day, regardless of the location or the weather

 Equipment storage for outdoor activities

-“Each traveler was only here with us for a short amount of time, therefore we had to optimize every moment to create a unique and thrilling experience for all”, Paul explained.
+“Each traveler was only with us for a short amount of time, therefore we had to optimize every moment to create a unique and thrilling experience for all,” Paul explained.

-They have thought and engineered beforehand ingenious ways to store all the recreational materials on board of the bus (rooftop rack, rear hitch and racks, indoor storage).
+They engineered beforehand ingenious ways to store all the recreational materials on board of the bus (rooftop rack, rear hitch and racks, indoor storage).
 Wherever Natasha is rolling, there is always an activity that La Brigade du Voyage can offer, at anytime:

 …hiking in a tropical forest or on the top of a volcano, kayaking or paddling on a river or a lake, surfing on the waves on the Pacific Coast, bicycling on the dirt roads of the back countryside, enjoying an outdoor home cinema night, fishing with the locals and eating some fresh catches,…